 - Michael J. O’Conner, former President and CEO of Crown Corporation BC Transit, now holds senior positions at Naikun.

 - Jackie Hamilton, formerly held various BC Government environmental assessment and regulatory management positions, is now a VP at Cloudworks Energy.

 - And last but not least, Bob Herath, former Assistant Regional Water Manager for the BC Ministry of Environment is now with Syntaris Power.
 Bob Herath signed water licences in 2006-7 that are now owned by the same company he left gov’t for in 2007: Syntaris Power.

 I remember the days of misguided youth when I was too involved in party politics.
-While I was raising funds to subsidize Young Liberals traveling to a national leadership convention, an MP gave me a list of federal contractors who could be counted on for contributions.
-Contractors doing well through government service were expected to spread cash around when the governing party came calling.
-Mind you, those were small sums.
+While raising funds to subsidize Young Liberals traveling to a national leadership convention, an MP gave me a list of federal contractors who could be counted on for contributions.
+Businesses providing goods and services to government were expected to spread cash around when the governing party came calling.
+Mind you, I could only access small sums.
 Real opportunities were always reserved for the favored few.